Line Marking MelbourneBlogThen and now: how much line marking has changed

 Marked parking areas

 Another area where line marking has played an important role is in marked parking areas.
 It can be used for an on-street carpark or for an off-street carpark.
 Other aspects are being able to mark parking spots for handicapped drivers or for parents with children.
 This improved access has been a substantial improvement for those drivers and needs to be effectively and clearly marked to ensure this access is provided.
 By having clearly marked parking spaces for a street carpark, there will be an improved use of the available space.
-It is also able to be used for assisting with charging a fee for use of an on-street carpark space.
+It can also be used to assist with charging a fee for the use of an on-street carpark space.

 Contact us today